Do you know what is Brand Equity? This is definitely what every brand that wants to grow on top of any market needs to seek.

 Let’s see how Rolex fits with the 5 points of Brand Equity.

-As one of the leading luxury watch brand, Rolex is well-recognized among its potential customers.
-By sponsoring events or by using social media platforms to present the value of its wrist watches, Rolex connects with the people.
+As one of the leading luxury watch brands, Rolex is well-recognized among its potential customers.
+By sponsoring events or by using social media platforms to present the value of its wristwatches, Rolex connects with the people.

-Also, as stated on the story of Rolex, the brand connects with extreme exploits but also with more “regular” sport competitions like the 24 Hours of Le Mans or as the official sponsor for the Women’s World Golf Rankings for example.
+Also, as stated in the story of Rolex, the brand connects with extreme exploits but also with more “regular” sports competitions like the 24 Hours of Le Mans or as the official sponsor for the Women’s World Golf Rankings for example.

-For a big brand like Rolex, it is mandatory to be associated with positive impact activities than just a large company working on factories…
+For a big brand like Rolex, it is mandatory to be associated with positive impact activities than just a large company working in factories…

-On this regards, Rolex annually funds organizations like the National Geographic to support aqua and nature conservation, wildlife protection and other environmental causes and projects.
+In this regard, Rolex annually funds organizations like National Geographic to support aqua and nature conservation, wildlife protection, and other environmental causes and projects.

-Brand association also goes on the relation between Rolex and technological improvements like waterproof cases and resistance.
+The brand association also goes on to the relation between Rolex and technological improvements like waterproof cases and resistance.

 Rolex is not only about fit & finish but also about performance and stability.

-Yet, the most important aspect of Rolex brand is its empowerment value.
+Yet, the most important aspect of the Rolex brand is its empowerment value.

-With its notorious long story of success and by being wear by important people, Rolex became a synonym of success.
+With its notorious long story of success and being worn by important people, Rolex became a synonym for success.

-In 2014, Rolex was in the second position as one of the most reputable brand in the world.
+In 2014, Rolex was in the second position as one of the most reputable brands in the world.